Paid in Full (2002 film): Cast

+Production

+In 2017, one of the film's producers, Damon Dash, stated that he had several "aggressive" interactions with co-producer Harvey Weinstein, one of which resulted in him slapping Weinstein.

+Principal photography began in August 2000 and wrapped that September.

 Critical reception

-The film received generally mixed reviews from critics, gaining a 53% (rotten) rating on Rotten Tomatoes based on 43 reviews and a score of 49% on Metacritic based on 16 reviews.
-However, it has gained a strong cult following amongst hip-hop fans over the years.
+The film received generally mixed reviews from critics, gaining a 53% (rotten) rating on Rotten Tomatoes based on 43 reviews.
+The website’s critics consensus reads, "Though well-acted and non-exploitative, Paid in Full treads a very well-worn story."
+On Metacritic, it has a score of 49% based on 16 reviews.
+It has gained a strong cult following amongst hip-hop fans since its release.

 Soundtrack

-The Paid in Full (soundtrack), containing hip hop and R&B music, was released on November 26, 2002 by Roc-A-Fella Records and Def Jam Recordings.
+The film's soundtrack, containing hip hop and R&B music, was released on October 25, 2002 by Roc-A-Fella Records and Def Jam Recordings.
 It peaked at 53 on the Billboard 200 and 10 on the Top R&B/Hip-Hop Albums.